BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Results

 We further examine the stability of the learned representations under common MRI perturbations to assess generalization under distributional shifts.
 Perturbation robustness is not treated as a primary contribution of this work; rather, this analysis characterizes how pretrained backbones respond when image statistics are systematically altered at test time.
 Following a standardized test-time perturbation protocol, we consider three clinically relevant perturbation families: global intensity rescaling via gamma correction (contrast perturbation), Gibbs artifact (k-space truncation), and bias field inhomogeneity.
 Perturbation severity was progressively increased within predefined ranges, while all encoders remain frozen and no training-time augmentation or adaptation is introduced.
 Experiments were conducted across three downstream tasks with distinct supervision characteristics: three-class neurodegenerative classification on ADNI, brain age regression, and brain tumor segmentation on BraTS2021 (Fig.~\ref{fig:Perturbation}).

-On ADNI, BrainDINO achieved the strongest clean baseline performance (AUC $0.95$), substantially exceeding BM-MAE ($0.76$) and BrainMVP ($0.56$).
-As perturbation severity increased, all models degraded; however, the relative ranking among backbones remains largely preserved across perturbation families.
-Under severe contrast perturbation ($\gamma=2.0$), BrainDINO retains an AUC of $0.75$, compared to $0.64$ for BM-MAE and $0.49$ for BrainMVP.
-For Gibbs perturbation at strength $0.4$, performance decreases to $0.87$, while competing models fell to $0.77$ and $0.56$, respectively.
-Under bias field perturbation at strength $0.4$, BrainDINO reaches $0.83$, remaining substantially above baselines.
-Notably, absolute degradation is more pronounced for high-capacity models due to their stronger reliance on fine-grained anatomical and intensity cues.
-Nevertheless, BrainDINO consistently maintains superior absolute performance across all perturbation strengths, indicating stable relative generalization under distributional shifts.
+On ADNI 3-class staging, evaluated under a strict subject-level protocol (no scan from a given subject appears in both train and test, with predictions pooled across subject-disjoint test splits), BrainDINO achieved the strongest clean baseline performance (macro-AUC $0.69$), exceeding its closest competitor BM-MAE ($0.64$) as well as BrainMVP ($0.62$) and BrainIAC ($0.59$).
+As perturbation severity increased, all models degraded, yet BrainDINO retained the highest macro-AUC across every perturbation family.
+Under severe contrast perturbation ($\gamma=2.0$), BrainDINO retained a macro-AUC of $0.63$, compared to $0.55$ for BrainIAC, $0.51$ for BM-MAE, and $0.42$ for BrainMVP.
+For Gibbs perturbation at strength $0.4$, BrainDINO was essentially unaffected ($0.70$), while competing models remained at $0.59$ (BrainIAC), $0.58$ (BM-MAE), and $0.41$ (BrainMVP).
+Under bias field perturbation at strength $0.4$, BrainDINO reached $0.71$, remaining substantially above all baselines.
+BrainDINO consistently maintained superior absolute performance across all perturbation strengths (see Supplementary Table~18), indicating stable relative generalization under distributional shifts.